We use cookies to ensure that you get the best experience on our website. Click here to learn more. Got it

 restart iphone

-Reset All iPhone Settings
+Reset All Settings

 reset all settings

-Disable the Content and Privacy Restrictions
+Disable Content and Privacy Restrictions

 The Content and Privacy restriction is a great feature that many iPhone users turn on when they want to block themselves or other people from installing or deleting apps on their devices.
 Parents also often use it when trying to block their kids from accessing certain content.
 However, in case you turned on content restrictions for both iTunes and App Store purchases, then your iOS update is likely to fail.